 In the last 10 years there has been a lot of research into gut function and the role that our beneficial and pathogenic bacteria play in our health.

 Imbalances in your bacteria are strongly associated with anxiety and depression, even if someone does not have many digestion symptoms!
 Bacteria in our intestinal system control our cravings for food, and energy levels, and can lead to brain fog and many other symptoms seemingly unrelated to digestion.

-The Organic Acids Test (OAT) is a urine test that measures metabolites of metabolism, this can give us a lot of information on energy production, fat metabolism, nutritional deficiencies, methylation, bacterial infection, candida infections and neurotransmitters.
+The Organic Acids Test (OAT) is a urine test that measures metabolites of metabolism, this can give us a lot of information on energy production, fat metabolism, nutritional deficiencies, methylation, bacterial infection, candida infections and neurotransmitter metabolites.

-I call the OAT test “my favourite test” as it tells me so much information about a person’s health, this helps to guide specific treatment strategies, identify what supplements are the best for each person and identify blocks in a person’s metabolism which can effect weight loss and energy levels.
+The OAT tells me so much information about a person’s health, this helps to guide specific treatment strategies, identify what supplements are the best for each person and identify blocks in a person’s metabolism which can effect weight loss and energy levels.

 Click to find out more about the Organic Acids Test.